 Mellon FIT is a student organization that maintains a gym and hosts free weekly fitness classes in Mellon Institute.
 This organization is open to all members of the CMU community.
-Contact mellonfit@gmail.com for additional information.
+Organizational information is available on the TartanConnect Club list from CMU.

-Resources for Teaching, Communication, Outreach, Entrepreneurship, and Other Career and Professional Development market is competitive, employers often look for signs of your interpersonal, communication and leadership skills as well as your scientific expertise.
+Resources for Teaching, Communication, Outreach, Entrepreneurship, and Other Career and Professional Development

 Graduate students can find support and resources for development toward various career interests through the central university resources and local Pittsburgh organizations below.
 You are encouraged to talk with the contacts below and departmental faculty to identify good opportunities for you.
-Especially when the job
+Especially when the job market is competitive, employers often look for signs of your interpersonal, communication and leadership skills as well as your scientific expertise.